This Cheese Manicotti Recipe is a fantastic Sunday night dinner idea that takes a little time to prepare but the results are well worth the effort!

 (and see Dad reminisce about the old days!)

-Do I really Need 4 Eggs for the Crepes?
+Do I Really Need 4 Eggs?

 Yes!
 This crepe batter has 4 eggs in it, which may seem a bit excessive but I have learned that eggs make crepes pliable and stretchy, so if you want to avoid any cracks or tears, 4 eggs are the way to go!